 22. How does the transition from elementary to middle school work?

 There is a set process for transitioning children from elementary to middle school which includes frequent communication between regular and special education staff at both sending and receiving schools and elementary and middle school PPS department heads.
 Visits to the middle school are arranged for all students by the regular education teachers but additional visits for special education students are often arranged.
-A PPT is always held at the middle school with both elementary and middle school staff.
+Prior to the transition, a PPT is always held at the middle school with both elementary and middle school staff.
 Parents should contact special education teachers and/or PPS department heads with specific questions.